 The LakeWatch program is made possible through the dedication of its volunteers.
-We would like to thank volunteer Bev Smith for her assistance with and dedication to sampling Laurier Lake.
-We would also like to thank Randi Newton and Erin Rodger who were summer technicians with ALMS in 2012.
+We would like to thank Bev Smith for his assistance with sampling Laurier Lake in 2015.
+Bev was named volunteer of the Year in 2015.
+We would also like to thank Ageleky Bouzetos, Laticia McDonald, and Mohamad Youssef who were summer technicians with ALMS in 2015.
 Program Coordinator Bradley Peter was instrumental in planning and organizing the field program.
-Technologists Trina Ball and Brian Jackson were involved in the training aspects of the program.
-Doreen LeClair, Chris Rickard, and Lisa Reinbolt were responsible for data management.
-Théo Charette, Ron Zurawell, Lori Neufeld, and Sarah Lord prepared the original report, which was updated for 2012 by Bradley Peter and Arin Dyer.
-Alberta Environment and the Beaver River Watershed Alliance (BRWA) were major sponsors of the program.
+Mike Bilyk was involved in the training aspects of the program.
+Lisa Reinbolt was responsible for data management.
+This report was prepared by Ageleky Bouzetos and Bradley Peter.
+Alberta Environment, the Beaver River Watershed Alliance (BRWA), the Lakeland Industry and Community Association (LICA), and Environment Canada, were major sponsors of the program.